 about 120.
 We thank God for the kindness of Christians who have donated Bibles and similar material that we provide to the prisons and youth facilities.

-But with increasingly low funding, the number of states that we now assist has been decreased to 20 and the correctional facilities down to 61.
+In the meantime, with increasingly low funding, the number of states that we now assist has been decreased to 20 and the correctional facilities down to 53.

 In November, 2015, we decided that our World Wide Web site should be upgraded from http to a secure https site.
 Our site was upgraded a month later, so by December, 2015, prisonministry.org was now secured.
 It is still secured as